19hours/sg-statutes/Acts/Road Traffic Act.md

 [Act 28 of 2014 wef 01/02/2015]

+“breath analysing device” means an instrument or apparatus for ascertainment by analysis of a person’s breath what concentration of alcohol is present in the person’s breath;

+[Act 10 of 2017 wef 20/06/2017]

+“breath test” means a test of a specimen of a person’s breath to assess —

+(a) whether there is alcohol present in the person’s breath; and

+(b) if alcohol is present, the concentration of alcohol in the person’s breath,

-“breath test” means a test for the purpose of obtaining, by means of a breath alcohol analyser or any other device approved by the Deputy Commissioner of Police, an indication whether the proportion of alcohol in a person’s breath or blood is likely to exceed the prescribed limit;
+by means of a breath analysing device of a type approved by the Deputy Commissioner of Police;

-[Act 28 of 2014 wef 01/02/2015]
+[Act 10 of 2017 wef 20/06/2017]

 “fail” includes refuse;

 “intoxicating substance” has the same meaning as in the Intoxicating Substances Act (Cap.
 146A);

 “police station” includes any place or conveyance authorised or appointed by the Deputy Commissioner of Police to be used as a police station;

+“preliminary breath test” means a breath test under section 69;

+[Act 10 of 2017 wef 20/06/2017]

 “prescribed limit” means —